ey92/notes/books.md

 near rivers or limestone.
 They help young trees retain nutrients like phosphorus and nitrogen from the soil in exchange for plant-produced sugars.
 Cultivated truffles often start with tree saplings inoculated with truffle mycelium.
 It is difficult to inoculate mature trees since the truffle will have to compete with existing fungi.
+"Edge species" often found where pasture meets the woods.

+In the old world, truffles are shaved over and served "against a bland canvas."
+But in Oregon Truffle Festival's Grand Truffle Dinner, they serve a grand variety of colors, shapes, textures and take advantage of the evolving nose of Oregon white.

 White/Alba/Italian truffle - _tuber magnatum_ $$$$$
 - like tanned moon rocks, knobby smooth-skinned, pink prosciutto-like marbling